bmazzarol/Tuxedo/Tuxedo.SourceGenerator/README.md

 ## When should I not use this?

-Refinement types are not designed to integrate with System.Text.Json or any other serialization layer.
+Refined types are not designed to integrate with System.Text.Json or any other serialization layer.
 That is not to say that they could not be made to, but at this stage it's a non-requirement.